BigWigsMods/LittleWigs/README.txt

 3) Report any problems, inaccuracies, or suggestions you have to the wowace forum(http://forums.wowace.com/showthread.php?t=5564).

 Credits-
-Big Wigs Core: Ammo, Rabbit, Funkydude
+Big Wigs Core: Ammo, Rabbit, Funkydude, and countless others
-Transcriptor Logs: Yoshimo, OrionShock, Arrowmaster, Elp, Piett, Eraslin, SuperZorro
-Translations: fenlis, Erfeal, verotas, scorpio0920, Farook, Zauberfee, bailon, Domestica, AgentRocket, wolftankk@cwdg